simiyuken/printf/README.md

 As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)

-The main files will include your main header file (holberton.h): #include main.h
+The main files will include your main header file (holberton.h): #include main.h Use & Examples:

+Tasks required for this project:

+0. I am not going anywhere.
+You can print that wherever you want to.
+I'm here and I am a Spur for life1.
+I am not going anywhere.
+You can print that wherever you want to.
+I'm here and I am a Spur for life.
+Write a function that produces output according to a format.
+Handle the following conversion specifiers:

+c
+s
+%
+1. Education is when you read the fine print.
+Experience is what you get if you dont Handle the following conversion specifiers:

+d
+i

+2. Just because its in print doesn't mean its the gospel Create a man page for the function